ydurur/sample_jpa_spring_jsf_hypersql_project/README.md

-# Sample Project using Spring boot,JSf,Primafaces and HyperSQL
+# Sample Project using Spring boot,JSF,Primafaces and HyperSQL

 ## This project is a sample crud functions using JPA and Hypernate.
 This project works on **localhost:5000/index.xhtml**.
 You can change the port  on **application.properties** file.